 Enjoy this complete meal of Blackened Walleye served with a luscious Mango Salsa and fluffy Spiced Basmati Rice.
-Only 30 minutes to prepare.
+Only Only 45 minutes total to prepare.

 Blackening is a cooking technique commonly used in fish preparation.
 It was invented by the New Orleans Chef Paul Prudhomme who made the dish Blackened Redfish famous.
 The food is dipped in butter, dredged in spices, and seared in a very hot pan.
 If done on the grill, there can be flare ups with fumes.
 Blackening is also used on sea foods and chicken.